The staff in Student Financial Services determine loan eligibility and process loans for students in:

 Northwestern University adheres to the Code of Conduct as established by the Higher Education Opportunity Act as well as the National Association of Student Financial Aid Administrators' (NASFAA) Statement of Ethical Principles and Code of Conduct for Institutional Financial Aid Professionals.
 Click here to view Northwestern University's Financial Aid Code of Conduct.

 Student loans are available to help finance the cost of education.
-The amount borrowed must be for educational expenses and cannot exceed (including all other sources of aid) the Cost of Attendance (2012-2013 or 2013-2014) for the loan period.
+The amount borrowed must be for educational expenses and cannot exceed (including all other sources of aid) the Cost of Attendance (2013-2014) (2014-2015) for the loan period.
 The loan period is the term for which the funds are being borrowed.
 The minimum loan period is (1) quarter.
 The maximum loan period is (4) quarters.

 Click here for priority dates and deadlines for student loan processing.